Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Case Studies

 \section{Case Studies}

-In this section we present the results of case studies based on data from three different bike-sharing systems: Citi Bike in NYC, Hubway in Boston (recently rebranded as Blue Bikes), and Divvy in Chicago.
+In this section we present the results of case studies based on data from three different bike-sharing systems: Citi Bike in NYC, Blue Bikes in Boston, and Divvy in Chicago.
 Some of our results are based on an extension of the user dissatisfaction function which we first define in Section \ref{sec: long_run}.
-Thereafter, in Section \ref{ssec: data} we describe the data-sets underlying our computation.
-Finally, in Section \ref{ssec: objective} we describe the insights obtained from our analysis.
+Thereafter, in Section \ref{ssec: data} we describe the data sets underlying our computation.
+Finally, in Section \ref{ssec: objective} we describe the insights obtained from our analysis. {While some of the results presented in this section are based on proprietary data, we discuss in our electronic supplement \ref{sec:ec_online} which can be reproduced using a data set and the source code we are making public.}